wrobelda/tt-rss-docker-compose/README.md

 - [TODO](https://git.tt-rss.org/fox/ttrss-docker-compose/wiki/TODO)
 - [FAQ](https://git.tt-rss.org/fox/ttrss-docker-compose/wiki#faq)

-**This is an alternative static version which bakes source code into the container which gives you more control over application updates.**
+**This is an EXPERIMENTAL static version which uses images from hub.docker.com.
+Those images are not automatically updated.
+Don't use this in production.**

+**MOST OF THE STUFF BELOW DOESN'T APPLY TO THIS EXPERIMENT!**

 General outline of the configuration is as follows: